 It is ideally suitable for IGRT, as it improves the targeting of the radiation beam and reduces risk to the tissue nearby.

-The ARTISTE machine integrates imaging along with treatment delivery so as to provide fast and accurate radiation.
+The ARTISTE machine integrates imaging along with treatment delivery to provide fast and accurate radiation.

-The machine is equipped with world’s most advanced megavoltage 3D imaging system which guides patient positioning in complex cases.
+The machine is equipped with the world’s most advanced megavoltage 3D imaging system, which guides patient positioning in complex cases.